Depending on the type of coloring, color may apply to different sets of items:

 By default, bonds are shown in halfbond mode, with color and transparency settings from the flanking atoms.
 Setting halfbond false for a bond (or pseudobond) reveals its own color/transparency settings independent of the atoms.
 This option can be used to toggle halfbond mode regardless of whether the command colors any bonds.
 It affects only the specified bonds (not pseudobonds), except obeying the target setting when it includes p.

 The transparency option sets transparency to the specified percent, where 0% is completely opaque and 100% is completely transparent.
 Existing transparency is not changed unless this option is used or the colorname explicitly specifies alpha (opacity).
 An alpha value overrides this option if both are given.
 Note that the transparency command can be used to set transparency apart from color.
+There are limitations in rendering transparency.

 color /d & helix sky blue target cColor residues 12 and 260-275 in chains A and B, atoms/bonds only: